donkirkby/donimoes/docs/rules.md

 * **Unmatched Donimoes** is a puzzle I designed where you have to slide all the dominoes into a rectangular shape, without sliding any matching numbers next to each other.
+(1 player, double-six dominoes)
 * **Capturing Donimoes** is a puzzle I designed where you have to collect all the dominoes by sliding matching numbers next to each other.
+(1 player, double-six dominoes)
 * **Tetradominoes** is a game I designed for one to four players where you play matching dominoes in a grid, then try to play the tetromino shapes on top.
     (1-4 players, double-six dominoes, 7 cardboard tetrominoes, and some beads,